 Depending on your line of work, your employer may have asked you to sign a non-compete agreement when you joined the company.
 Most often, these agreements are included as a clause in your employment contract.
 Prior to signing, we encourage you to seek the advice of an attorney to protect your rights.
 But what happens if you have already signed, and you need to get out of a non-compete agreement?

-The business lawyers at Hendershot, Cowart & Hisey, P.C., are here to explain breaking non-compete contracts.
-Here's what you should know about the legality of non-compete agreements if you live in Texas.
+Not every non-compete agreement is created equal.
+Here's what you should know about the legality of non-compete agreements in Texas:

-A non-compete agreement means that your employer has designated that you can't start a competing business against them.
+A non-compete agreement (also known as restrictive covenant or covenant not to compete) is generally a clause in an employment contract that stipulates how or when an employee can conduct business after leaving an employer.
+A non-compete agreement often means that your employer has designated that you can't start a competing business or work for a competitor.
 Employers add these to employee contracts because they don't want an employee to train and learn from them and then turn around and use that knowledge to compete against them.
 It helps to protect the rights and privacy of the business to avoid financial harm.

 The scope of a non-compete agreement will depend on your employer.
 They will put in their own rules and requirements, so make sure to read it over before you sign it.

 Yes, non-compete agreements are legally-binding and enforceable in Texas, though there are restrictions.